Legal Panel for Government

 1. Write a clear specification that defines your needs.

-3. Apply the direct award criteria to the prospectuses for each supplier to establish which supplier provides the best solution for your needs.
+2. Determine which suppliers are capable of meeting your needs by using the digital tool and/or applying your direct award criteria to the prospectuses for each supplier to establish which supplier provides the best solution for your needs.

-4. Contact the supplier that you have selected and provide them with your specification so that they can:
+3. Contact the supplier that you have selected and provide them with your specification so that they can:

 • complete their conflict of interest checks